Achilles

 Scott Sinkler is an Emmy award-winning producer/director and director of photography with more than thirty years of experience.

-He served as director of photography for Netflix’ 5-part series Turning Point: 9/11 and the War on Terror and Katie Couric’s Fed Up, as well as PBS’s Ice Warriors and series such as Wide Angle, The Tony Awards, Egg: The Arts Show, WNET’s City Arts & City Life, and Bloomberg Television’s series Muse, Game Changers, Risk Takers and Innovators.
+Sinkler served as director of photography for Netflix’ 5-part series Turning Point: 9/11 and the War on Terror and Katie Couric’s Fed Up, as well as PBS’s Ice Warriors and series such as Wide Angle, The Tony Awards, Egg: The Arts Show, WNET’s City Arts & City Life, and Bloomberg Television’s series Muse, Game Changers, Risk Takers and Innovators.
 He spent six weeks in Vietnam, and contributed to the film The People Vs. Agent Orange.

-Sinkler has produced and directed arts programs, corporate media, as well as commercials and promotional materials for Broadway shows, including Russell Simmons Def Poetry Jam on Broadway, Movin’ Out, Thou Shalt Not, Gypsy, and the Tony Award-winning Contact.
+He has produced and directed arts programs, corporate media, as well as commercials and promotional materials for Broadway shows, including Russell Simmons Def Poetry Jam on Broadway, Movin’ Out, Thou Shalt Not, Gypsy, and the Tony Award-winning Contact.